 Recently Team Cloudways decided to go to the Facebook WordPress Community to discover their pain points and expectations for WordPress.
 Since we know that the time of the WordPressers is precious, we decided against taking the traditional route of floating a questionnaire to individual users.
 Instead, we opted to go to the two Facebook groups and directly connect to the WordPress users.

-To make things interesting we decided to offer a prize for the most insightful and interesting answers — $100 worth of Cloudways Hosting Credit.
+To make things interesting we decided to offer a prize for the most insightful and interesting answers — $100 worth of Cloudways Managed WordPress cloud hosting Credit.

 Anatomy of the Contest